San Francisco, the Bay Area, California, and some visits to

 |Ben Tre (on Grand Avenue a few blocks

-east of 101).
-This is a real novelty for Huxley: a
+west of 101).
+This was a real novelty for Huxley: a

 Vietnamese restaurant with a patio, still dog-friendly at

 their new location.
 Although Ben Tre has become a regular